bioidiap/bob.db.verafinger/doc/pa.rst

 In this protocol, the full image as captured from the sensor is available to the user.
 Here is a summary:

-* Training set: 30 subjects (identifiers from 1 to 31 inclusive)
+* Training set: 30 subjects (identifiers from 1 to 31 inclusive).
+There are 240
+  samples on this set.
-* Development set: 30 subjects (identifiers from 32 to 72 inclusive)
+* Development set: 30 subjects (identifiers from 32 to 72 inclusive).
+There are
+  240 samples on this set.
-* Test set: 50 subjects (identifiers from 73 to 124 inclusive)
+* Test set: 50 subjects (identifiers from 73 to 124 inclusive).
+There are 400
+  samples on this set.

 Protocol "cropped"